CUEF Responsible Investment Principles

 The Principles are set by the Cambridge University Endowment Trustee Body (the “Trustee” or “CUETB”) in consultation with unitholders, University of Cambridge Investment Management (“UCIM”) and the Investment Advisory Board.

 The Cambridge University Endowment Trustee Body was established in June 2022 to represent the University as trustee of the CUEF and the interests of all investors.
-UCIM has been appointed by the CUETB as the manager of the CUEF.
+UCIM has been appointed as the manager of the CUEF by the University, represented by the CUETB.

 The CUETB defines Responsible Investment as “an approach to investment that explicitly acknowledges the relevance to the Fund of environmental, social and governance factors.
 It recognises that the generation of attractive long-term investment returns is dependent on stable, well-functioning and well-governed social, environmental and economic systems, including financial markets”.